CivicDataLab/Anuvad/docs/user/translating.rst

 +++++++++++++++++++

 On the :guilabel:`Glossaries` tab of each project page, you can edit existing glossaries.
-An empty glossary for a given project is automatically created when a language is added to a component (to do this, select a component, its :guilabel:`Translation` tab and click :guilabel:`Start new translation`).
+An empty glossary for a given project is automatically created when a language is added to a component (to do this, select a component, its :guilabel:`Translation` tab and click :guilabel:`Add new language for translation`).
 Once a glossary exists, it will also show up in this list.

 .. image:: /images/project-glossaries.png